 While chimney repairs can be expensive, many of the most common larger repairs can be minimized or avoided altogether by employing good chimney care practices.

-By having your chimney regularly inspected, you can catch small cracks and deteriorations before they become larger, more expensive problems.
-Remaining diligent with your chimney upkeep will allow you to gather around the hearth with those you love, worry free.
+By having your chimney inspected on a regular basis, you can catch small cracks and deteriorations before they become larger, more expensive problems.
+Remaining diligent with your chimney upkeep will allow you to gather around the hearth with those you love, worry-free.